MADHUSRIJ/Property-Tax-Calculator/README.md

 # Property-Tax-Calculator
-Property Tax Calculator is an simple
+Property Tax Calculator is an simple app for calculating property taxes